tenforce/docker-unified-views/README.md

 To add your own dpu's use the following command with your dpu directory.
 `docker run --rm -v /your/dpu/directory:/dpus --link uv-frontend:frontend tenforce/unified-views-add-dpus`

-## Updating the SQL connection details
+## Update the SQL connection details
 By default the configuration from uv-shared is configured to connect to a mariadb as follows, this corresponds to the configuration of uv-mariadb.
 ```
 database.sql.driver  =  org.mariadb.jdbc.Driver